JacoGasp/fortress/README.md

 sensors readings collected by an ESP32 board connected to Wi-Fi.

-In this framework, the ESP32 board plays the role of the server (accepts connections) and the desktop application is the client, (sending the ESP32 a connect request).
+In this framework, the ESP32 board plays the role of the server (accepts connections) and the desktop application is the client (sending the ESP32 a connect request).

 The client has the ability to send custom commands, such as asking the ESP32 to start reading the ADC at a certain frequency, and continuously send those readings to the client.